portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Expected # quotes: given the nature and frequency of a security and the calendar in use, PP calculates the expected number of quotes for the time period between the Date of last and first historical quote.
 Weekend and holidays are taken into account.

+- Fees: Costs imposed by a service provider or intermediary for facilitating a transaction.

 - Inactive: A security can be set to active or inactive.
 If set to inactive, the security will not appear in buy or sell dialogs, and historical prices will not be updated automatically.

 - ISIN: *International Securities Identification Number*.
 This is a unique twelve-digit code that is assigned to every security in the world.
 Mostly used by European brokers & banks.